Website Uptime and Downtime: What It Is, How to Monitor It and Improve Performance

 That means that a particular website has an uptime of 99.95%.

 While we would all strive for 100%, that’s not possible.
 The best hosting services shoot for a service level agreement (SLA) uptime of 99.9%.
 An SLA is the percentage of uptime your hosting service promises when you sign on with them.
-That’s certainly achievable with today’s technology.
+That’s certainly achievable with today’s hosting technologies.
 However, that still means that your website has a potential downtime of 43 minutes and 50 seconds per month.

 Is there anything you can do to eliminate that last fraction of the percentage?